 Equipment/People Permitted on a Campsite

-- The maximum number of motor vehicles, tents, recreational vehicles and trailers permitted on a campsite is three.
-Only two of these may be used as sleeping quarters.
-EXCEPTION: when two tents are used as sleeping quarters, two motor vehicles may be permitted, but will be charged as two accommodation units.
+- The maximum number of camping accommodation units, motor vehicles, and towed equipment permitted on a campsite is three, and only two of these may be used as sleeping quarters (accommodation units).

 - A campsite must be large enough to accommodate the maximum number of allowable units.
-Depending on a campsite's design and dimensions, a campground manager may decide that only one camping accommodation unit may be assigned to that campsite.
-Call the campground direct to find out if a second unit will be permitted upon check-in.
+Depending on a campsite's design and dimensions, the campground may decide that only one camping accommodation unit may be assigned to that campsite.
+Call the campground directly to find out if a second unit will be permitted upon check-in.

-- No more than six people may occupy a campsite unless they are all members of the same family unit.
+- No more than six people may occupy a campsite unless they are all members of the same single family unit.

 - Download the Regulations in Alberta's Provincial Parks & Recreation Areas pamphlet.